cmenseau/spring-tf-gcp/README.md

 - [x] Set up Artifact Registry and workload identity pool (manually in GCP console), create a Github pipeline to push container image to Artifact Registry
 - [x] Create Terraform script for Artifact Registry / Workload identity pool
-- [x] Set up a postresql DB in GCP Compute Engine using Terraform
+- [x] Create Terraform script to set up a postresql DB in GCP Compute Engine
-- [x] Set up a Compute Engine instance for the app using Terraform
+- [x] Create Terraform script to set up a Compute Engine instance for the app
 - [x] Deploy the app manually on CE instance, by pulling it from Artifact Registry (basic level)
+- [x] Update Github Actions so that a push to main automatically deploys the app on GCP Compute Engine https://github.com/google-github-actions/ssh-compute
+- [x] Add a graph for CI/CD steps
-- [ ] Use 2 different service accounts for Compute Engine instance and to get read access to Artifact Registry.
+- [x] Use 2 different service accounts for Compute Engine instance and to get read access to Artifact Registry.
 The current use of a single service account is unclear
-- [ ] Update Github Actions so that a push to main automatically deploys the app on GCP Compute Engine https://github.com/google-github-actions/ssh-compute
 - [ ] Best practices and hiding of passwords / identifiers
 - [ ] Create a cloud endpoint to make the API online : https://cloud.google.com/endpoints/docs/openapi/get-started-compute-engine-docker
+- [ ] Display build ID in the Java App
-- [ ] Add a graph
+- [ ] Find a way to run the terraform command in Github Actions
+- [ ] See whether startup scripts of Compute instances can be moved away from metadata_startup_script

 # CI/CD pipeline with Github Actions